-Water is as important to humans as air.
-Having clean drinkable water available at all times wherever we are, is essential.
-People who do not have drinkable water running in their home pipes often turn to one option; bottled water.
+Water is as essential to humans as air.
+Having clean drinkable water available at all times, wherever we are, is vital.
 For this reason, the most used container is the plastic bottle.
 The world buys a million plastic bottles every minute7.
+People who do not have drinkable water running in their home pipes often turn to one option; bottled water.

 Plastic water bottles come in handy to quench thirst but are the environmental costs worth it?

-Manufacturers make plastics out of synthetic organic polymers which they source from fossil fuel.
-The main materials in making plastic are coal, natural gas, and crude oil.
+Manufacturers make plastics out of synthetic organic polymers, which they source from fossil fuels.
+Coal, natural gas, and crude oil are the primary materials for making plastic.
 Polyethylene terephthalate is the plastic resin used to make the majority of plastic water bottles.
 It has been in existence since 1941.
-A scientist from a chemical company, Du Pont, patented the first PET plastic bottle in 1973 which has since largely come to represent what we know of today as a plastic bottle.
+A scientist from a chemical company, Du Pont, patented the first PET plastic bottle in 1973, which has since largely come to represent what we know of today as a plastic bottle.

-They make plastic water bottles and plastic soda bottles from the same type of plastic resin.
-Whereas a natural assumption is that plastic beverage bottles would have a higher consumption rate than water bottles, in 2016 US bottled water sales were higher than those containing soft drinks.
+They make plastic water bottles and soda bottles from the same plastic resin.
+Whereas a natural assumption is that plastic beverage bottles would have a higher consumption rate than water bottles, in 2016, US bottled water sales were higher than those containing soft drinks.

+Over the past years, global plastic production has increased thanks to demand from the growing population.
 Since the 1950s, we have produced around 8.3 billion tonnes of plastic worldwide.
 And 60% of that plastic has found its way to landfills or the natural environment.
-Over the past years, global plastic production has increased thanks to demand by the growing population.

-The plastic water bottle may be useful and cheap, but it has environmental consequences.
+The plastic water bottle may be useful and cheap but has environmental consequences.
 From production to disposal, plastic water bottles affect climate change, humans, and wildlife.
 We discuss some of the devastating impacts of plastic water bottles below.